point85/OEE-Designer/README.md

 The OEE applications can be grouped into design-time and run-time.
 The design-time Designer application is used to define the plant equipment, data sources, event resolution scripts, manufacturing work schedule, availability reasons, produced materials and units of measure for data collectors.
 The designer also includes a dashboard and trending capabilities.

 An automated run-time data collector receives an input value from a data source source and executes a JavaScript resolver on this input to calculate an output value.
-The output value is a reason (mapped to an OEE loss category) for an availability event, a new production count (good, reject/rework or startup) for performance and quality events or a material/job change event.
+The output value is a reason (mapped to an OEE loss category) for availability or performance events, a new production count (good, reject/rework or startup) for quality events or a material/job change event.
 For the case of a custom event, the output value is ignored.
 The event data is stored in a relational database where it is available for OEE calculations.
 Microsoft SQL Server, Oracle, MySQL, PostgresQL and HSQLDB are currently supported.

 A web-based manual data collector running in a web server records the OEE events based on information entered by an operator.
 Similar to the automated collector, this data is also stored in the relational database.
 If the system is configured for messaging, the event data is also sent to a RabbitMQ, JMS, MQTT or Kafka message broker to which a run-time monitor application can subscribe.
 A monitor displays a dashboard for viewing equipment OEE events.
 It also displays collector notifications and status information.